indykite/indykite-sdk-web/README.md

 This flow consist of calling `IKUIUserAPI.loginSetup()` which returns also UI config response from the server.
-It also checks for any redirects in case of flow with OIDC and in case the user is already logs in - automatically does redirect to the requested url.You can explore this response in case you would like to also configure your UI based on the response.
+It also checks for any redirects in case of flow with OIDC and in case the user is already logs in - automatically does redirect to the requested url.
+You can explore this response in case you would like to also configure your UI based on the response.
 The Response from the login is than used in login function `IKUIUserAPI.login("username", "Passwd", responseFromSetup)`

 ```javascript